The Last Adam

 Dear friends, let us love one another, for love comes from God.
 Everyone who loves has been born of God and knows God.
 Whoever does not love does not know God, because God is love.
 This is how God showed his love among us: He sent his one and only Son into the world that we might live through him.
 This is love: not that we loved God, but that he loved us and sent his Son as an atoning sacrifice for our sins.

-God loving us and sending His one and only son into the world to die as a sacrifice for our sins seems peculiar unless you are a Christian.
+God loving us and sending His one and only son into the world to die as a sacrifice for our sins seems peculiar, outrageous even, unless you are a Christian.
 Christians claim that Adam sinned, so we are all cursed, but then came Jesus, who saved us by his crucifixion.
 Jews and Muslims don’t believe that God has a son, nor do they think that Adam’s transgression justifies this sacrifice.
 When God ordered Abraham to offer his son, and Abraham was about to comply, God called it off.
 So why did Jesus do it?
 The odds are that it has to do with love.
 Ephesians gives a possible clue (Ephesians 5:25),

 Husbands, love your wives, just as Christ loved the church and gave himself up for her.